Antonio Brown Was ‘Anticipating’ Rape Allegations, Agent Says, Raising Questions About What Patriots Knew

 — Patriots on NBCSB (@NBCSPatriots) September 11, 2019

-Belichick said that the Patriots had “looked into the situation,” and added, “we’re taking it very seriously,” according to NBC Sports Boston via Twitter.
+Belichick said that the Patriots had “looked into the situation,” and added that the team is “taking it very seriously,” according to NBC Sports Boston via Twitter.

-As The Inquisitr reported on Wednesday, prosecutors in Allegheny County, Pennsylvania, where Brown maintained a home while he played for the Pittsburgh Steelers, the team that drafted him in 2010, are now reportedly investigating one of Taylor’s rape allegations against Brown, an incident which she says took place at Brown’s home in Pittsburgh.
+As The Inquisitr reported on Wednesday, prosecutors in Allegheny County, Pennsylvania, are now reportedly investigating one of Taylor’s rape allegations against Brown, an incident which she says took place at Brown’s home in Pittsburgh.
+Brown purchased this home after the Steelers picked him in the sixth round of the 2010 NFL Draft.

-But in a statement, the the Allegheny district attorney said that no one had ever contacted his office about the the 2017 rape incident alleged in Taylor’s lawsuit.
+But in a statement, the Allegheny district attorney said that no one had ever contacted his office about the 2017 rape incident alleged in Taylor’s lawsuit.

-Brown now faces possible suspension, as The Inquisitr reported, though according to a Washington Post report it may be more likely that the NFL places the 31-year-old receiver on the league’s “paid exempt” list, meaning that Brown could continue to collect his salary, but would be ineligible to take the field for the Patriots, or any other NFL team.
+Brown now faces possible suspension, as The Inquisitr reported, though according to a Washington Post report, it may be more likely that the NFL places the 31-year-old receiver on the league’s “paid exempt” list.
+This means that Brown could continue to collect his salary, but would be ineligible to take the field for the Patriots or any other NFL team.

-The Post found no evidence that Brown possessed a criminal record, and none of the allegations made by Taylor in the lawsuit appear to have been reported to law enforcement.
+The Washington Post found no evidence that Brown possessed a criminal record, and none of the allegations made by Taylor in the lawsuit appear to have been reported to law enforcement.
 The absence of police reports is not unusual in rape incidents, the majority of which remain unreported.